 Foundation subjects

-In French lessons the children will be researching Bastille Day.
-The children will be creating a presentation about why Bastille Day celebrations started and how people celebrate now.
-We have a French lesson once a week and spend an extra five minutes each day revising key concepts.
+In French lessons, we will be learning about how to talk about food and drink.
+This will include stating preferences and learning how to order in a French speaking country We have a French lesson once a week and spend an extra five minutes each day revising key concepts.

 How can you help your child?